carlos-afonso/measles/index.md

 <img src="images/nyc_measles_cases_by_neighborhood_geoplot_all.png" style="max-width:500px; width:49%; height:auto;"> <img src="images/nyc_measles_cases_by_neighborhood_geoplot_new.png" style="max-width:500px; width:49%; height:auto;">

 Additional notes about the visualizations above:
-* The large majority of the cases are concentrated in Williamsburg, Brooklyn.
+* The large majority of the Measles cases are in Brooklyn, and specially concentrated in Williamsburg.
 * Most of the neighborhoods that have had at least one case of measles are in Brooklyn, but there are also some neighborhoods in Queens (Flushing and Far Rockaway), and in the Bronx (Melrose, Longwood and Hunts Points).
 * As per the NYC Health data, the following three sets of neighborhoods have their measles case counts merged: a) Coney Island and Brighton Beach; b) Midwood and Marine Park; and c) Melrose, Longwood and Hunts Points.